AlibabaCloudDocs/cdn/intl.en-US/API Reference/RAM Resource Authorization/API authentication rules.md

 ## **Use RAM to give a subaccount access to its primary account’s CDN resources.** {#section_kgk_hpf_vdb .section}

 -   When an Alibaba Cloud account activates the CDN service and creates CDN domains, all services and CDN domains are held as resources of this account.
 By default, accounts have full operation permissions on their resources.
 -   Alibaba Cloud Resource Access Management \(RAM\) allows you to grant RAM sub-users the permission to access and manage the resources under your Alibaba Cloud account.
--   Make sure that you have read the [RAM product documentation](../../../../reseller.en-US/Product Introduction/What is RAM.md#) and [API documentation](../../../../reseller.en-US/API reference/API Reference (RAM)/Introduction/RAM introduction.md#) carefully before learning how to use RAM to grant access to CDN resources.
+-   Make sure that you have read the [RAM product documentation](../../../../intl.en-US/Product Introduction/What is RAM?.md#) and [API documentation](../../../../intl.en-US/API Reference/(Old Version) API Reference (RAM)/Introduction/RAM introduction.md#) carefully before learning how to use RAM to grant access to CDN resources.
 -   If you do not need RAM, skip this section.

 ## **CDN authorizable resource type in RAM** {#section_pqv_ypf_vdb .section}